An isogeometric finite element formulation for boundary and shell viscoelasticity based on a multiplicative surface deformation split: Numerical examples

 \subsubsection{Strain rate dependence}

 \seclabel{numExVisc2DmemStrainRateDependence} Third, the setup in \figref{numExVisc2DmemSetupPureShear} is used again to show the influences of different strain rates and cyclic loading.
-The Neo-Hookean material model is used with $K_1=\mu_1=\mu=1\,\mu_0$, $K=0$, and the in-plane shear viscosity is set to $\eta_\mrs=0.25\,\mu_0\,T_0$.
+The Neo-Hookean material model from \eqsref{cntViscConstElasticityPsiMemNeoHookean} is used with $K_1=\mu_1=\mu=1\,\mu_0$, $K=0$, and the in-plane shear viscosity is set to $\eta_\mrs=0.25\,\mu_0\,T_0$.
 The imposed displacement over time is given by the function \eqb{l} \bar{u}_y(t)=0.25\,L_0\,\sin(\omega\,t)\,, \eqlabel{numExVisc2DmemStrainRateDependenceImposedDiplacement} \eqe with excitation frequency $\omega$.
 At first, the time span $t\in[0,\pi/\omega]$ is considered such that only one loading-unloading cycle is computed.
-The time step size is constant and $500$ time steps are used. \figref{numExVisc2DmemStrainRateDependence} shows the total, elastic, and Maxwell stresses over the displacement.
+The time step size is constant and $500$ time steps are used. \figref{numExVisc2DmemStrainRateDependence} shows the total, elastic, and Maxwell stress over the displacement.
 In the elastic case, the stress-displacement curve is identical for loading and unloading, see \figref{numExVisc2DmemStrainRateDependenceElastic}.
 But in the viscoelastic case, these curves are not coinciding.
-Instead, the unloading occurs at lower stresses than the loading, which can be seen for both the total stresses in \figref{numExVisc2DmemStrainRateDependenceTotal} and the Maxwell stresses in \figref{numExVisc2DmemStrainRateDependenceViscous}.
-This indicates that energy is dissipated during the loading-unloading cycle, which is further studied in the next section. \figref{numExVisc2DmemStrainRateDependence} shows that with increasing excitation frequency, and thus with increasing strain rate, the Maxwell stresses are larger.
+Instead, the unloading occurs at lower stress than the loading, which can be seen for both the total stress in \figref{numExVisc2DmemStrainRateDependenceTotal} and the Maxwell stress in \figref{numExVisc2DmemStrainRateDependenceViscous}.
+This indicates that energy is dissipated during the loading-unloading cycle, which is further studied in the next section. \figref{numExVisc2DmemStrainRateDependence} shows that with increasing excitation frequency, and thus with increasing strain rate, the Maxwell stress is larger.
 Further, for very low and very high strain rates, the loading and unloading curves come closer to each other such that less energy is dissipated.